nodejs/node/doc/api/cluster.markdown

 multi-core systems the user will sometimes want to launch a cluster of Node processes to handle the load.

-The cluster module allows you to easily create a network of processes all which share server ports.
+The cluster module allows you to easily create a network of processes that all share server ports.

     var cluster = require('cluster');
     var http = require('http');